Parable of the Renegades

 Rio nodded with a hum.
 “Mm-hmm.
 If you can connect our two little fingers, I will swear an oath to do what you asked…” Then a nasty grin revealed itself. "…but I must be able to see every part of your hand, and until I complete my oath, you must not show even the slightest sign of pain.
 Fail, and I will pretend this never happened~”

-Lucas bit his lower lip out of worry and frustration.
+Lucas bit his lower lip.
 If that condition of allowing Rio to see his entire hand didn’t exist, he would have taken down the challenge in an instant.
 Being given only one chance to succeed intensified the pressure in his gut.

 “And the reason why you’re doing this is?” he asked.